bagasp5621/express-mongo-boiler-plate/README.md

 3. Protection layer
 4. API limitation
 5. View engine using Pug
+6. Addition of email verification functionality

 Upcoming updates:

-1. Addition of email verification functionality (need resend verification token left)
-2. Integration of Google OAuth and possibly Facebook Login
+1. Integration of Google OAuth and possibly Facebook Login
-3. Enhancement of the basic MVC boilerplate
+2. Enhancement of the basic MVC boilerplate

 === CREATED BY BAGAS PRASETYA ===